Skip to main content

 • Once the newly added cloud connections gathers data, the instance will appear in the Virtual Machines screen.

-Step 2: Configure your AWS regions
+Step 2: Configure Your AWS Regions

 In this step, you will enable AWS Security Hub in the desired AWS regions; this action will capture the findings from Security Hub in every configured region.